anushreebhure/Game_Development/README.md

 - As the level of the game increases, the speed of the enemy car increases and the highscore is updated.

 # Images
-## This the home screen where player can navigate through.
+## This the home screen where player can navigate through buttons.
 ![Main_Screen](main_screen.jpg "Home Screen")

 ## This is the instructions page where player can go through all the controls required to play the game.